srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 Handover Application Note
 ====================================

-**srsLTE Release 20.10 or later is required to run the following applications**
+**srsRAN Release 20.10 or later is required to run the following applications**

 Introduction
 ************
 This application note focuses on mobility and handover.
 Specifically, we show how to configure an end-to-end network to support user-controlled handover.
-We address both intra-eNB and S1 handover using srsLTE with ZeroMQ-based RF emulation and we use the GNURadio Companion as a broker for controlling cell gains to trigger handover.
+We address both intra-eNB and S1 handover using srsRAN with ZeroMQ-based RF emulation and we use the GNURadio Companion as a broker for controlling cell gains to trigger handover.
 Creating an E2E network using ZMQ and adding GRC functionality is demonstrated in our :ref:`ZMQ App Note <zeromq_appnote>`.

 Hardware & Software Required
 ----------------------------
 Both Intra-eNB and S1  handover have the following hardware and software requirements:

-	- A PC/ Laptop running a Linux based OS with the latest version of srsLTE installed and built.
+	- A PC/ Laptop running a Linux based OS with the latest version of srsRAN installed and built.
-	- ZMQ installed and working with srsLTE.
+	- ZMQ installed and working with srsRAN.
 	- GNU-Radio Companion, which can be downloaded `from this link <https://wiki.gnuradio.org/index.php/InstallingGR>`_.
 	- Fully up to date drivers & dependencies.